rakutentech/AltSwiftUI/README.md

 ## Additional Features

+Some of AltSwiftUI additional features are listed in this section.

 ### Geometry Listener

-In addition to the `GeometryReader` view, AltSwiftUI also offers a `geometryListener` property.
+In addition to the `GeometryReader` view, AltSwiftUI also offers a `View.geometryListener(_:)` property.
 This property records changes in a view's frame and stores it in a binding, which can then be referenced in any part of the hierarchy.

 Unlike `GeometryReader`, `geometryListener` doesn't generate a new view.